Sunday, 30 August 2020

 Some of the salient features of this temple are….

-The temple is facing east with a Balipeedam and Rishabam, whose head is almost turned to 90 degrees towards south side.
+The temple faces east with a Balipeedam and Rishabam, whose head is almost turned 90 degrees towards the south side.
 Vinayagar with his Vahana is under a Peepal tree.
 The Temple tank is on the south side.

-In koshtam Vinayagar, Dakshinamurthy, Mahavishnu, Brahma and Lingothbavar.
-The koshta images belongs to recent years.
+In the koshtam, Vinayagar, Dakshinamurthy, Mahavishnu, Brahma, and Lingothbavar.
+The koshta images belong to recent years.

-In the outer prakaram Vinayagar, Sri Valli Devasena Subramaniar, Gajalakshmi, Chandikeswarar, and Shiva Linga is open to sky on a platform, Navagrahas and Bhairavar.
+In the outer praharam, Vinayagar, Sri Valli Devasena Subramaniar, Gajalakshmi, Chandikeswarar, and Shiva Linga are open to the sky on a platform; Navagrahas and Bhairavar.

 ARCHITECTURE

-The sanctum sanctorum is on a padabhanda adhisthana with threepatta kumuda.
+The sanctum sanctorum is on a pada bhanda adhisthana with three patta kumuda.
 The Vimana is of Gajabirushta style.
-The sanctum sanctorum consists of sanctum antarala, artha mandapam and open mukha mandapam.
+The sanctum sanctorum consists of the sanctum antarala, artha mandapam, and open mukha mandapam.
 Moolavar is of swayambhu, white in colour.

-The original temple has the entrance from the Temple tank ie from South.
-The same was altered and entrance was provided on the east side.
-For the same east side inscription stones were cut and the inscriptions will not have continuity.
+The original temple has an entrance from the Temple tank, ie, from the South.
+The same was altered, and the entrance was provided on the east side.
+For the same east side, inscription stones were cut, and the inscriptions do not have continuity.

 HISTORY AND INSCRIPTIONS